pandas-dev/pandas/doc/source/ecosystem.rst

 `Engarde <http://engarde.readthedocs.io/en/latest/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Engarde is a lightweight library used to explicitly state your assumptions abour your datasets
+Engarde is a lightweight library used to explicitly state your assumptions about your datasets
 and check that they're *actually* true.

 .. _ecosystem.extensions: